davidosxo/commands/commands.md

 > disable - disable a command(resets after a restart)
 > clear - clear messages
 > nuke - nuke a channel
+> rename | servername | guildname - rename the guild
+> guildicon - change the guildicon
+> snipe | s - get a users deleted message.
+> slowmode - change a slowmode of a channel

 Information commands:
 > help - returns the help message